-Kettering University has designed a set of graduate certificate programs for students that want to update their skill set in a new area of study.
-For students who do not have a graduate degree in hand, a graduate certificate can be the beginning of work toward a master’s degree.
-For students who already hold a Masters degree, a certificate program can provide graduate level education in an additional area of concentration.
+Kettering University has designed a set of graduate certificate programs for students who want to update their skill set in a new area of study.
+For students who do not currently possess a graduate degree, a graduate certificate can be the beginning of work toward a master’s degree.
+For students who already hold a master’s degree, a certificate program can provide graduate-level education in an additional area of concentration.

 Undergraduate students who complete a course that is included in the graduate certificate may count a maximum of two of these courses toward completion of the certificate.
-However, students must meet the department criteria for BBA/BS/MBA or BS/MS to count the course toward a graduate degree.
-If a student does not meet the BBA/BS/MBA or BS/MS criteria for the department, the student will be required to complete all graduate work for that particular degree.
-(Note: Currently a student who does not qualify for the BBA/BS/MBA or BS/MS and has courses that would count is required to take the full 40 credit hours of the curriculum for the degee.)
+However, students must meet the criteria for BSBA/BS/MBA or BS/MS to count the course toward a graduate degree.
+If a student does not meet the BSBA/BS/MBA or BS/MS criteria, the student will be required to complete all graduate work for that particular degree.
+(Note: Currently a student who does not qualify for the BSBA/BS/MBA or BS/MS and has courses that would count is required to complete the full 40 credit hours of the curriculum for the degee.)

-Graduate tuition will be paid for graduate certificate programs.
+Graduate certificate programs are subject to the graduate tuition rate.
 Students may take the classes through on-campus or distance learning offerings as available.
-(Note: The exception may be undergraduate Kettering students who might take the classes for either graduate or undergraduate credit.
-They would be paying undergraduate tuition rates.)
+(Note: The exception may be undergraduate Kettering students who might take the classes for either graduate or undergraduate credit, in which case these students pay the undergraduate tuition rate).